hoangsonww/The-StickyNotes-App/.github/README.md

 ## Overview

 The StickyNotes App is a dynamic, user-friendly web application designed for effective note-taking and task management.
-Developed by Son Nguyen in 2023, it offers a versatile suite of features, including voice note recording, color customization, tagging, and more.
-Suitable for both personal and professional use, StickyNotes stands out with its intuitive design and robust functionality.
+Developed by [Son Nguyen](https://github.com/hoangsonww) in 2023, it offers a versatile suite of features, including voice note recording, color customization, tagging, and more.
+Suitable for both personal and professional use, StickyNotes hopes to provide you with its intuitive design and robust functionality.
 A mobile app version is also under development, leveraging Apache Cordova and React Native, with a planned release in the near future.

+In the meantime, feel free to explore the web app and discover its many capabilities at [this link](https://hoangsonww.github.io/The-StickyNotes-App/).
+Whether you're a student, professional, or creative individual, StickyNotes is here to help you stay organized and productive!

 ## User Interface